 The ASPIRE Pathways focuses on providing participants with career options and critical skill sets to support their transition through higher education, entry into the workforce, and beyond.

 Applications are now being accepted with a deadline of 11:59 p.m.
 November 18, 2022.

 A $500 monetary stipend will be awarded upon successful completion of the program.
 Select participants will be invited to return for a second year as mentors, as well as to build on the foundation of skills and concepts learned in junior year.
-Returning seniors will have the opportunity to earn a scholarship to attend Cuyahoga Community College or Kent State University to complete a 2-year degree in Respiratory Therapy or Surgical Technology, or to receive on-the-job training and certification in Sterile Processing from Cleveland Clinic.
+Returning seniors will have the opportunity to earn a scholarship to attend Cuyahoga Community College for Surgical Technology or Kent State University for Respiratory Therapy to complete a 2-year degree or receive on-the-job training and certification in Sterile Processing from Cleveland Clinic.

 This 12-week hands-on enrichment program will offer instruction to high school juniors to develop their understanding of careers in Respiratory Therapy, Surgical Technology and Sterile Processing.
 Students can expect to be enlightened on, but not limited to:

 - Shadow and Hands-On Experience

 - All applicants will be notified via email in a timely manner and provided next steps in the process.

 - Cleveland Clinic will make the final selections based upon the strength of the student’s entire application, including GPA, transcript, written essay, letters of recommendation, and interview.